ZimengXiong/distilled-tiny-diffusion/README.md

 # tiny-diffusion

 A character-level language diffusion model for text generation.
 The model is a modified version of the [nanochat gpt](https://github.com/karpathy/nanochat/blob/master/nanochat/gpt.py
-) implemenation and is trained on Tiny Shakespeare.
+) implementation and is trained on Tiny Shakespeare!
+It is only 10.7 million parameters, so you can try it out locally!

 ![Demo](animations/animation.gif)